 - various sprinkles

-- Warm the milk (it should be the temperature of a baby's bath water) and pour into a stand mixer.
+- Warm the milk (around 90-100 degrees F) and pour into a stand mixer.
 Add the yeast and sugar.
 Smell for the yeasty smell that tells you your yeast is active.

-- Next add the salt, eggs and melted shortening (make sure it's not too hot so it won't kill the yeast).
+- Next add the salt, eggs and melted shortening (make sure it's not too hot–over 120 degrees–so it won't kill the yeast).

-- Add one cup of flour and turn the mixer on.
-Continue mixing while adding flour a cup at a time until you've added 5 cups of flour total.
-Reserve the last cup of flour to add as needed.
+- Add most of the flour and turn the mixer on.
+Continue mixing while adding flour a little at a time until dough is tacky but clearing the sides of the bowl.

 - Transfer dough to a lightly oiled bowl, cover it and let it rise until doubled in size, about 1 to 1 1/2 hours.